Dvergar/Anette/README.md

 *Anette is a haxe network library with a simple API :)*

-* Supports C++ and Neko server-side.
+* Supports C++, Neko and Javascript (Node) server-side.
 * Supports C++, Neko and Flash client-side.

-Node backend, websockets & UDP sockets will come at some point.
+Websockets & UDP sockets will come at some point.

+**Note :** *Node backend depends on [nodejs library](https://github.com/dionjwa/nodejs-std), but since it's overriding some of the haxe library classes it only works if you remove or rename the `haxe` folder in `HaxeToolkit\haxe\lib\nodejs\x,x,x\` hoping that it doesn't break your application.*

 ##Server